opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 Well let's talk about both of those.

 Reach is the whole kit and caboodle for the internet.
-The promise that everyone in the whole world can buy what you're selling just buy you buying a domain name and setting up a small site is just as awesome today as it was thirty years ago.
+The promise that everyone in the whole world can buy what you're selling just by you buying a domain name and setting up a small site is just as awesome today as it was thirty years ago.

 As the gigantocorp platforms grew and grew, it became harder and harder (or more expensive) to break through the noise.
 After a while, the only way for your marketing dollars to hit the ROI (return on investment) they were looking for was to "go viral."